GreenRaccoon23/snapzip/README.md

 ### Compatibility
 This program works on **Linux** and **Android**, but it does *NOT* work on **Windows**.
 It also works for *both* **32-bit** and **64-bit** systems (including **arm**).
 Although I haven't tested it, it probably works on **Mac** as well.

-**NOTE:** If you're running *64-bit Linux* and don't have Go installed, you can use the uploaded [snapzip](https://github.com/GreenRaccoon23/szip/blob/master/snapzip) binary.
+**NOTE:** *Android* users can use this precompiled [snapzip](https://github.com/GreenRaccoon23/szip/blob/master/Android_32/snapzip) binary.
+(It was compiled for armv7l processors but should work with just about any Android device.
+Test it first to make sure it works.). *64-bit Linux* users who don't have Go installed might be able to use the uploaded [snapzip](https://github.com/GreenRaccoon23/szip/blob/master/Linux_64/snapzip) binary.
+(Test it first to make sure it works.)
 For all other systems, Go needs to be installed.
 Then, Go will build and install the program automatically with this command:

     go get https://github.com/GreenRaccoon23/snapzip